Hugh-Kumbi/Cybersecurity-Portfolio/Security Controls and Compliance  Evaluation/Botium Toys Security Audit.md

 3. Detective (Determining whether an incident has occurred or is in progress)
 4. Deterrent (Discouraging attacks)

-## Controls Assessment Checklist
+## Controls and Compliance Checklist

-Does Botium Toys currenly have this control in place?
+Select "Yes" or "No" to answer the question: Does Botium Toys currenly have this control in place?

+# Controls Assessment Checklist
 | Yes | No | Control | Explanation |
 | :-: | :-: | :-: | :- |
 | ~~Yes~~ | `No` | Least Priviledge | Presently, all employees have access to customer data.
 Access privileges need to be restricted to minimize the risk of a data breach. |